HidekiYano/gi-spread-calculator/README.md

 # gi-spread-calculator
-Calculates the Grade Increase spread based on a player's base stats
+Calculates the Grade Increase spread based on a player's base stats, tool made for the mobile game MLB 9Innings.